 Welcome to the Program in Applied Sciences of Learning and Special Education

 The title of our cluster, Applied Sciences of Learning and Special Education, (changed from Special Education in 2012) more accurately reflects our epistemological perspective and expertise in teaching children with native disabilities, as well as our strong presence in the development of inclusive general education classrooms and teacher expertise.

 Applied Behavior Analysis

-Our teacher preparation program is devoted to the practices of teaching as a science.
+Our Teaching as Applied Behavior Analysis programs are devoted to the practices of teaching as a science.
 We believe that education should be first driven by the needs of students and families in terms of their contribution and access to habilitative lifestyles through the application of the basic and applied sciences of behavior.

 Deaf and Hard of Hearing